London Pulse: National Performance League

 London Pulse was originally founded in 2016.
 Former England netball international, Natalie Seaton founded the franchise and subsequently became the CEO.
 London Pulse initially entered under-17 and under-19 teams in England Netball's National Performance League.
 They also launched a campaign to become a Netball Super League franchise.
 In 2018 London Pulse won the National Performance League under-19 title after they beat defending champions, Manchester Thunder, 53–43 in the final.
 During the play-off tournament they also defeated the under-19 teams of other Netball Super League teams including Hertfordshire Mavericks, Wasps Netball, Surrey Storm and Team Bath.

 In 2025 the U19 squad secured their third consecutive NPL title, with the U17 also winning the NPL title and 2025 NPL tournament.
 Pulse Power was the U19 NPL tournament champions.

 Netball Super League

 In July 2018 it was announced that London Pulse would replace Team Northumbria for the 2019 Netball Super League season.
 They are the first team in the Netball Super League to represent Central London.
 On 5 January 2019 London Pulse made their Netball Super League debut with a 51–49 win against Severn Stars at Arena Birmingham.

-In the 2023 season, London Pulse finished second.
-They lost 48-57 to Loughborough Lightning in the final.
-They won the 2025 Netball Super League grand final, defeating Loughborough Lightning 53-45.
+In May 2019, Sam Bird was announced as the new Head Coach, succeeding Te Aroha Keenan.
+She led the team to a fourth-place finish in 2022 and to the 2023 grand final where the finished second.
+They lost 48–57 to Loughborough Lightning.
+They won their inguagral grand final in 2025, defeating Loughborough Lightning 53–45.
 That season Pulse also topped the regular season table and won the inaugural Netball Super Cup in March.
+In 2026 Pulse made their third grand final where they lost to Manchester Thunder.